All Episodes

 Anyway, my friend, thank you.

-Troy Warden is gonna join us with campus reform.
+Troy Warden is going to join us with Campus Reform.

 We'll talk about Antifa, the violence that took place out in Berkeley over the weekend not being reported, interestingly, by the media as they went after peaceful conservatives protesting.